Yash-Codezz/LaptiQ/README.md

 Benchmarked 7 models — Linear Regression, Lasso, Ridge, Decision Tree, Random Forest, Gradient Boosting, XGBoost.
 XGBoost had the best R² (92.2% pre-tuning, 93.46% post-tuning) and lowest MAE across the board.

 **Why log transform on Price?**
 Price is heavily right-skewed.
-Log transform brings it closer to normal, and improves model performance significantly. `TransformedTargetRegressor` handles this inside the pipeline cleanly — no manual inverse transform needed.
+Log transform brings it closer to normal and improves model performance significantly. `TransformedTargetRegressor` handles this inside the pipeline — no manual inverse transform needed.

 **Why PPI instead of Resolution + Screen Size separately?**
 Both had weak individual correlations with price.
 Combined as pixel density, the signal is much stronger.
 A 4K 13" screen is very different from a 4K 17" screen — PPI captures that.

 **Why drop Storage_Type?**
 99% of laptops in the dataset are SSD.
-The column carries almost no information — keeping it adds noise without adding signal.
+The column carries almost no information.

 **Why 3 CPU features instead of one-hot encoding CPU_Model?**
 `CPU_Model` had 138 unique values.
-One-hot encoding would create 138 columns, most nearly empty.
+One-hot encoding would create 138 sparse columns.
 Breaking it into `CPU_Series` + `CPU_Segment` + `CPU_Generation` captures the meaningful variance in 3 clean ordinal columns.

+**Why a price range instead of a single value?**
+A single number implies false precision.
+The model's MAE is 11.68% — on a ₹1.2L laptop that's ±₹14K.
+Showing a range is more honest and builds more trust with users than pretending the model is more accurate than it is.

+**Why SHAP over feature importance?**
+Global feature importance tells you which features matter across all predictions.
+SHAP tells you which features drove *this specific* prediction — much more useful for a user who wants to understand why their particular laptop got that price.

 ---